hkotek/hkotek.com/_posts/2026-05-05-protext-misgendering.md

   <em>did</em> mention we can totally divert the ramp-and-rail cash towards the Annex...</p>
   </div>

-In the next example, the model misgenders along stereotypical lines outside the quotation, replacing *they* in the input with *she* in the output.
+In the next example, the model misgenders along stereotypical lines outside the quotation, replacing "*they*" in the input with "*she*" in the output.
 Notice, however, that the model was able to retain the gender-neutral pronoun inside the quote unchanged:

   <div style="border: 1px solid #ccc; border-radius: 4px; padding: 1em 1.2em; margin: 1.5em 0; background:
   #f9f9f9;">